-Roughly one man in thirty-three is a child-molester.
+Roughly one man in thirty-three is a child-molester (that's about 3% of men).
 Everybody knows one, but just don't know who it is.
 They finagle to be near children – and are popular with them.
 Oftentimes parents later say, “But the kids loved him!”
 Beware of anyone too willing to aid parents.
 Anyone seeming too good to be true probably is too good to be true.

 Parents often become hysterical when they discover their child has been molested.
 But just as often disbelief or shame cause them to hush it up.
 Schools and other groups often hide the truth in order to protect their own reputations.
 Moreover, high-status molesters often have powerful allies to help hide their crimes.

-For just one example of millions, look at all the say-nothing culprits in the 2011 Penn State pedophile football coach scandal.
+For just one example of millions, look at all the say-nothing culprits in the pedophile football coach Jerry Sandusky scandal at Penn State in 2011.
 And notice how the pedophile had long ago formed a program for disadvantaged young boys.
-Obviously, he did that only to have easy access to violate those boys.
+Obviously, he did that only to have easy access to violate vulnerable boys.

-Or look at the legendary pop superstar who didn't bother lurking around playgrounds – instead, he had a full-blown amusement park in his front yard.
-He also had many little boys on sleep-overs – sleeping WITH him in his bed.
-Under his bed, the cops found stacks of magazines with adult men having sex with little boys.
+Or look at the legendary pop superstar Michael Jackson, who didn't bother lurking around playgrounds – instead, he had a full-blown amusement park in his front yard.
+He also had many little boys on sleep-overs – sleeping WITH him in his bed – their starstruck parents somehow ignored it.
+Under his bed, the cops found stacks of magazines showing adult men having sex with little boys.
 Still, somehow the jurors acquitted him and afterward thronged around him for autographs.
-They and the parents are despicable.
-Years later, a quack doctor was convicted for causing the pop star's death.
+The jurors and the victim's parents are despicable.
+Years later, a quack doctor was convicted for causing the drug overdose death of the pop star.
 Good riddance.Cops busted an online pedophile chat-room that included a disc jockey at kid’s parties, a pediatric nurse, a piano teacher, an employee at a water theme park, a pediatric gynecologist, and many schoolteachers.

 Dr. Earl B. Bradley, a Delaware pediatrician, molested patients ranging from infants to adolescents.
 Police found videos showing Bradley raping children.
 Bradley taped videos in his toy-filled room, where he’d examine the children without their parents.
 In one recording, a 2-year-old girl was seen screaming and trying to run away from Bradley.